 Name of organization:

 Campus supported:

-Type of event, activity, product sale e or service:
+Type of event, activity, product sale or se ervice:

 Date beginning: Date ending:

-Location of event, activity, product sale or service:
+Location of event, activity, product sale o r service:

-Specific purpose(s) for which the no et proceeds are to be used:
+Specific purpose(s) for which the net prod ceeds are to be used:

 Vendor (if applicable):

 Vendor contact name: Phone:

 Event coordinator: Phone:

 District contact name: Phone:

-sing activity.
-I will be responsible for the accountability inization's bylaws and EM-SISD guidelines. of all
+I request permission to conduct a fundraising actimonies collected and I will follow the organization vity.
+I will be responsible for the accountability of all 's bylaws and EM-SISD guidelines.

 Coordinator's signature Date

 Principal/Designee's signature Date